 Of all of her comedies, this one is the most offensive.
-One wonders why Miss Meadows and Miss Day had such low opinions about men, while at the same time, plotted and schemed on how to snag them.
-Also, Hollywood has got to start explaining how an unemployed young woman and her roommate, who works in an automat, can live in such a beautiful apartment and wear such expensive clothes!
+One wonders why Day and Meadows had such low opinions about men, while at the same time plotted and schemed on how to snag them.
+Also, Hollywood needed to explain how an unemployed young woman and her roommate, who works in an automat, can live in such a beautiful apartment and wear such expensive clothes!

 “They don’t come much flimsier than this: playboy Cary Grant pursues cute Doris Day back in the time when, apparently, good girls didn’t; and Doris certainly won’t.
 Quite silly, but with two of the screen’s greatest charmers in tandem, it’s irresistible.” – The Guardian

-This is quintessential Day fluff, complete with quite unnecessary heavily-gauzed close-ups, and Grant can barely disguise the fact that he's getting a little too long in the tooth for such foolishness.
-Still, there's much charm, and if you accept the premise, this is a lot of fun. "
+This is quintessential Doris Day fluff, complete with quite unnecessary heavily-gauzed close-ups, and Grant can barely disguise the fact that he’s getting a little too long in the tooth for such foolishness.
+Still, there’s much charm and, if you accept the premise, this is a lot of fun.” – BBC Radio Times

 “That Touch of Mink was one of Doris’ top grossing film and it was an enormous financial success, through the inspired teaming of Cary Grant and Doris Day.
 However, the reviews were mixed over this ‘one-joke’ comedy film.
 Gig Young and Audrey Meadows add some sparkle to this Universal outing.